alecoad/author-jim-duke/content/blog/looking-ass/looking-ass.md

 ---
-title: Through the Looking Ass
+title: Through the Looking Ass [Video]
 description: A poem by Jim Duke
 date: 2023-07-13
 ---